yedaysal/cybersift-assignment/REPORT.md

 ## Result

 As a result of the project, all objectives except "monitoring Nifi" objective have been achieved.
+During the assignment period I have improved my current skills as well as gained new skills.